mpume-shangase/SC-300-Lab-Series/labs/lab05-authentication-methods/README.md

 ### SC-300 exam tip

-Know that combined registration is the modern security information registration experience.
+The exam may still reference the combined registration toggle as a concept.
+Know that it existed as a configurable setting and that Microsoft enabled it by default for all tenants.
+In the current portal, there is no toggle to find — combined registration is simply always on.

 ---